Rachel Weisz biography

 Her ambition paid off in 2006 when she won a Best Supporting Actress Golden Globe for her work in the award-winning film The Constant Gardener (2005), as well as her first Academy Award.

-The award-winning actress can more recently be seen in the black comedy The Lobster (2015) opposite Colin Farrell, the romantic drama The Light Between Oceans (2016) starring Alicia Vikander and Michael Fassbender, the biopic Denial (2016), and the independent drama Complete Unknown (2016) alongside Michael Shannon.
+The award-winning actress can more recently be seen in the black comedy The Lobster (2015) opposite Colin Farrell, the romantic drama The Light Between Oceans (2016) starring Alicia Vikander and Michael Fassbender, the biopic Denial (2016), the independent drama Complete Unknown (2016) alongside Michael Shannon, and the mystery drama My Cousin Rachel (2017) with Sam Claflin.

 Rachel Weisz Filmography